eathren/professional_site/src/content/blog/TDD - Test Driven Development/index.md

 And that is just lovely.

 If you haven't tried using TDD for at least one project, I would highly, highly recommend it.
+It's something I've finally gotten to dip my toes into, and now that I'm here, I'm not quite sure if I ever want to leave.

 <!-- A positive and negative of this is the new-ish ideas of Continuous Integration & Continuous Developmet -->